uvalib/metadata-maker/README.md

 - Choose one or more output formats, then click **Make** to download the generated metadata to your workstation.
 - The application retains entered values until you click **Clear**, making it easy to generate multiple formats from the same description.

-### Browser support

-Metadata Maker works best in Chrome and Firefox.
-Internet Explorer and Safari are not fully supported, and Opera has only received light compatibility testing.

 ### Open source

 The complete source code lives in this repository.
 Forks and pull requests are welcome.